Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 Most of this was for my test phone which is old revision 1.1 Braveheart!
 But revision ~1.2, 3GB version, seem to have mainly the same issues (although it should now work with USB-C and no power drain when turned off)

-## Bug summary
+## Bugs

 #### General
-- mute doesn't work on calls\
+- mute doesn't work on calls!! \
 **issue up:** it is only for SIP calls (i.e. on 3G and 4G?) -> https://gitlab.gnome.org/GNOME/calls/-/issues/395
-- Phone calls; Some minor electrical noise is a minor annoyance.
+- Phone calls; Some minor electrical noise is a minor annoyance (I mostly use 4G).
 Recommended to use headphones: Speaker phone is garbage (echo!), regular call is OK but can echo a lot too (!), headphones works well.
 - at boot, cellular network is off, although it is on in settings GUI.
 Need to turn Mobile Data off and on again.
 - upower reports 3 batteries instead of 2 when using Pinephone (hardware) keyboard.
 - Virtual keyboard, except for "terminal" other keyboard interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C.